 The most common causes of tool breakage and poor surface quality are groove wear, excessive flank wear, and chipped edge lines.

-The best solution is to frequently index the cutting edge to ensure a reliable machining process.
-The flank wear of the cutting edge should not exceed 0.2mm (for milling cutters with an entering angle of 90°), or the maximum should not exceed 0.3mm (for round inserts).
+To ensure a reliable machining process, the best solution is to frequently index the cutting edge.
+The flank wear of the cutting edge should not exceed 0.2mm for milling cutters with an entering angle of 90°, or the maximum should not exceed 0.3mm for round inserts.